Post

 Install Xcode Command Line Tools

-Essential for development and Git:
+Essential for development and Git (install this BEFORE Homebrew):

 1